nodejs/node/doc/api/vm.markdown

   displayed in stack traces
 - `columnOffset`: allows you to add an offset to the column number that is displayed in stack traces
-- `displayErrors`: whether or not to print any errors to stderr, with the line of code that caused them highlighted, before throwing an exception.
+- `displayErrors`: if `true`, on error, attach the line of code that caused the error to the stack trace.
 Will capture both syntax errors from compiling `code` and runtime errors thrown by executing the compiled code.
 Defaults to `true`.
 - `timeout`: a number of milliseconds to execute `code` before terminating execution.
 If execution is terminated, an [`Error`][] will be thrown.